ibm-cloud-docs/openwhisk/pkg_discovery.md

 {: shortdesc}

 1. [Create a {{site.data.keyword.discoveryshort}} service instance](https://cloud.ibm.com/catalog/services/discovery){: external}.
-2. When the service instance is created, auto-generated service credentials are also created for you.
+2. When the service instance is created, service credentials are automatically created for you.

 ## Installing the {{site.data.keyword.discoveryshort}} package
 {: #install_discovery}